ucsd-cse29/fa24/src/week3/index.md

 If you run the commands you care about, then log out and back in, they are still in the command history!

 Executing the command you ran yesterday or last week would require a LOT of tapping of the up arrow.
 We can take this one step further and *search* through our command history.
-You can use Ctrl-R to search your command history.
+You can use `Ctrl-R` to search your command history.
-At the bash prompt, type Ctrl-R and then start typing part of a command – what shows up?
-After typing in your search term, repeatedly inputting CTRL-R will cycle through the different search results.
-Try experimenting with ctrl-r
+At the bash prompt, type `Ctrl-R` and then start typing part of a command – what shows up?
+After typing in your search term, repeatedly inputting `Ctrl-R` will cycle through the different search results.
+Try experimenting with `Ctrl-R`!

+**Write in your notes:** Paste a screenshot of using `Ctrl-R` to search through your command history.

 2. **Using Tab**

-Sometimes our file names can get wordy, and it sucks to make a minor typo when compiling our program.
+Sometimes our file names can get wordy, and it's frustrating to make a minor typo when compiling our program.
 Luckily, our terminal comes with a built-in autocomplete function!
-Pressing the *tab* key will either autocomplete the term your typing, or show you the available autocomplete options (if more than one exists)
+Pressing the `TAB` key will either autocomplete the term your typing, or show you the available autocomplete options (if more than one exists)

-Task: From your directory type `ls` and press tab BEFORE submitting the command.
+**Task**: From your directory type `ls` and press `TAB` BEFORE submitting the command.
 What do you see?

-Pick any file/folder and type the first letter and press TAB.
+Pick any file/folder and type the first letter and press `TAB`.
 What changed?

-You can use the Tab key to speed up typing commands in the command line in the following ways:
+You can use the `TAB` key to speed up typing commands in the command line in the following ways:
 Start typing the first few letters of a command or path.
-Pressing tab once will autofill the rest of the line up to the point where there are multiple potential possibilities.
-If you press tab a second time, it will show you all of the possibilities for what it could autocomplete to.
+Pressing `TAB` once will autofill the rest of the line up to the point where there are multiple potential possibilities.
+If you press `TAB` a second time, it will show you all of the possibilities for what it could autocomplete to.
-Keyboard Shortcuts while editing commands

 If you want even *more* tricks to work even faster in terminal, check out this article: https://www.redhat.com/sysadmin/shortcuts-command-line-navigation
 <!-- Have you had a time where you mistyped one of the commands and had to backspace all the way back to fix the problem?
 There’s a better way!
+Keyboard Shortcuts while editing commands
 Ctrl-U deletes everything from the current cursor position to the beginning of the line Ctrl-K deletes everything from the current cursor position to the end of the line Ctrl-A goes back to the beginning of the line